Interview by Divya Krishnan

 CONNECTIVITY CONTRIBUTORS REACTIONS

 This interview really touched my heart and made me think about my own life in a way I never had before.
 I am extremely lucky to attend an amazing high school.
 Before reading this interview, I took my education and high school for granted.
 After reading this interview - I really took a new perspective on my education and realized that I am blessed to have the opportunity to learn and go to school every day.
-Often, we don’t realize that others in different parts of the world don’t even have the opportunity to attend a school.
+Often, we don’t realize that others in different parts of the world don’t even have the opportunity to attend school.

 As a woman, I must take advantage of the amazing knowledge I gain every day at my school and use it to better myself and my community.